St. Francis of Assisi 1898 - 1962

 Recognizing the need for an actual church, Mrs. Landry began to raise funds for construction.
 Mr. Talbot Richard donated land, and the necessary funds were quickly accumulated.
-Once monies were raised Alphonse Burke, Edward Thibodeaux, and other men traveled several days up Greenwell Springs Road to obtain St. Helena yellow pine from which the new church was constructed.
+Once monies were raised, Alphonse Burke, Edward Thibodeaux, and other men traveled several days up Greenwell Springs Road to obtain St. Helena yellow pine from which the new church was constructed.
 The new church was completed and dedicated on October 4, 1898, being named St. Francis of Assisi.
-In the beginning, the church was a mission of St. Joseph Cathedral in Baton Rouge, becoming after the turn of the century a mission of St. George parish.
+In the beginning, the church was a mission of St. Joseph Cathedral in Baton Rouge, becoming a mission of St. George Parish after the turn of the century.
 Initially, Masses were said four times a year and then, once a month.
-In 1920, St. Francis became a mission of St. Anthony of Padua parish.
-This arrangement continued until 1944, when St. Gerard Majella parish was carved from St. Anthony’s.
+In 1920, St. Francis became a mission of St. Anthony of Padua Parish.
+This arrangement continued until 1944, when St. Gerard Majella Parish was carved from St. Anthony’s.

 St. Francis of Assisi became a mission of the new parish and was staffed by Redemptorist priests, an association that would last until 1986.
 The number of area faithful continued to grow, and in 1953, a brick church and meeting hall were constructed.
 On September 29, 1962, the longtime mission church of St. Francis of Assisi became one of the first parishes established within the newly formed Diocese of Baton Rouge under its new bishop, Most Reverend Robert E. Tracy.
 The new parish was named St. Alphonsus Liguori after the founder of the Redemptorists.
 Ironically, the Catholic community of Greenwell Springs’ first pastor was the Reverend Joseph M. Greenwell, CSsR.
 In typical American Redemptorist fashion, the new parish set to work, and, one year after its inception, opened a parish school with 131 students in grades one to four led by a School Sister of Notre Dame, Sr. Janet Marie Abbachi, as administrator.
 These sisters served the school until 1971.
 Lay principals, Mrs. Genevieve Stockstill and Mr. Harold Copes, served from 1969 to 1984, at which time, Sr. Esther Hulin, a Sister of St. Joseph became principal of the school.

-Sr. Esther retired in July 2005 and Mrs. Shirley Bougere served the school from August 2006 through July 2009.
-The current school administrator is Dr. Cynthia Ryals.
+Sr. Esther retired in July 2005, and Mrs. Shirley Bougere served the school from August 2006 through July 2009.
+The current school prinicpal is Dr. Cynthia Ryals.